 Most of our furring strips are L16″ x W4″ x 2/3″ thick.
 But it’s best to take a look at your own van’s interior and decide what the best furring strip dimensions are for you.

-Can You DIY You Own Furring Strips?
+Can You DIY Your Own Furring Strips?

 We then prepped our DIY furring strips with anti-mold spray and anti-mold primer.

-Purchase Cross Nuts (or Rivet Nuts)
+Step 2: Purchase Cross Nuts (or Rivet Nuts)

 Some van conversions rely on screwing furring strips directly into the van’s sheet metal frame.
 But that defeats the purpose of using furring strips in the first place.